San Antonio Attorney for First-Time DWI and DUI Cases.

-What is the definition of DWI in Texas?
+What is the definition of a first-time DWI in Texas?

 Driving While Intoxicated (DWI) means operating a motor vehicle while intoxicated.
 Moreover, Texas Law defines “Intoxicated” as follows: